About the Residencies

 Each residency session includes just five artists and writers at a time: 1 poet, 1 fiction or creative nonfiction writer, 1 photographer or filmmaker, and 2 visual artists.
 Each group of five arrives and leaves together.

-In an effort to accommodate artists and writers who cannot participate in a month-long residency, we are now offering two (2) two-week sessions in addition to three (3) month-long sessions.
+In an effort to accommodate artists and writers who cannot participate in a month-long residency, we will continue to offer two-week sessions in addition to three (3) month-long sessions, as we did in 2014.

 The two-week residencies function exactly as our popular longer sessions do, with each group of five arriving and departing together at the same time.
 The application process for the two-week residencies is the same as the process for the month-long residencies.